 To determine whether your income meets the eligibility requirements of your chosen program or programs, go to familiesusa.org/product/federal-poverty-guidelines.

-Read on for some programs that can help you afford your diabetes drugs, then refer to the chart on page 39 for a list of covered meds and where to find more information.
+Read on for some programs that can help you afford your diabetes drugs, then refer to the chart below for a list of covered meds and where to find more information.

 AZ&Me Prescription Savings Program

 You can get AstraZeneca’s diabetes medications for free through its AZ&Me prescription assistance program if you meet the following criteria: you live in the United States, Puerto Rico, or the U.S. Virgin Islands; your household income doesn’t exceed 300 percent of the federal poverty level; and you have no prescription drug coverage.
 One exception: If you are enrolled in Medicare Part D’s prescription drug program and spend at least 3 percent of your annual income on prescription medications, you may qualify for AstraZeneca’s program.
 But you must be able to show that you are not eligible for Medicare’s Low-Income Subsidy.

 The GSK patient assistance program, GSKforyou, provides free medications to those who meet its eligibility requirements.
 Your household income can’t exceed 250 percent of the federal poverty level, and you can’t have prescription drug coverage.
 One exception: if you have drug coverage through Medicare Part D and you’ve already spent $600 on prescription drugs for the year.
 You must live in the United States or Puerto Rico to qualify.

 This program provides diabetes medications at no cost to people who live in the United States or any U.S. territory and whose household income doesn’t exceed 300 percent of the federal poverty level.
 If you already have prescription drug coverage, you’re ineligible for Johnson & Johnson’s program, unless you’re a Medicare Part D participant and spend 4 percent or more of your income on prescription drugs.